Leadership

 Senior Director, Communications

-Sarah Spencer is the Engagement Manager for the National Security Collaboration Center at the University of Texas San Antonio (UTSA).
+Sarah Spencer is the Senior Director of Communications for the National Security Collaboration Center at the University of Texas San Antonio (UTSA).
 With over 20 years of experience in the public and private sectors, Sarah has a background working with Fortune 500 companies, non-profit organizations, startups, and federal & state agencies to establish operational standards and brand identities.
 Before joining UTSA, Sarah’s career began in K-12 education as an educator and administrator, later moving into business development and operational management for upscale hospitality brands.
 She successfully managed and secured a proposal for UTSA to launch a $110M institute focused on cybersecurity for U.S. manufacturing through the Department of Energy (DOE).
 Sarah has also contributed capture management support for a variety of other government proposals from the Department of Energy (DOE), the National Institute for Health (NIH), the National Science Foundation (NSF), and the Department of Defense (DoD).